gbbocchini/CartPoleV0_Keras_PRO_model_trained/README.md

 # CartPoleV0_Keras_pro_model_trained
-A CartpoleV0 solution using Keras DNN.
+A CartpoleV0 solution using a Keras DNN.
 A version of the PRO trained model is included also.